Parents worry about their jobs if USD 259 goes full remote

 “I’m a single mom, we’re doing it all by ourselves,” said Andrea Black.

-“We both have to work, we don’t choose to work, we have to,” said Galloway.
+“We both have to work, we don’t choose to work, we have to.”

-“Are we going to have to quit our jobs, are we going to have to end up leaving out kids with people that we wouldn’t necessarily want to, I mean that’s kind of where it comes down to,” said Galloway.
+“Are we going to have to quit our jobs?
+Are we going to have to end up leaving our kids with people that we wouldn’t necessarily want to?
+I mean that’s kind of where it comes down to,” said Galloway.

 Both parents said they hope the board will think about parents in similar situations, who have few options if remote learning is the only option.